 Anyhow, we are not going to allow either of these to happen.

 - Check both cars battery terminals are clean and tight

-- After connecting the vehicles, run the engine of the donor car at 2000 rpm for a couple minutes, it helps charge the flat battery a little before the actual jumpstart
+- After connecting the vehicles, run the engine of the donor car at 2000 rpm for a couple of minutes; it helps charge the flat battery a little before the actual jumpstart

 - Keep the donor car running at 2000 rpm during the jumpstart process – boosts output

-- After starting flat car, remove the jumpers and take it for a twenty minute drive to charge battery
+- After starting the flat car, remove the jumpers and take it for a twenty-minute drive to charge battery

 Connecting The Jumpers